wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ![histogram](images/histogram.png)

 The following table enumerates the distribution of the same metric at successive minutes.
+The first row of the table contains the distribution illustrated in the chart.
+The following rows show how the distribution evolves over successive minutes.

 <table width="50%">
 <colgroup>